 - Up to 11 weeks of flowering time

-This sativa is known for having the strongest THC content, consisting of 90% of pure sativa genetics.
-It has won countless Cannabis Cups and has great relaxing properties with a hard-hitting buzz that sneaks up on you.
+This cannabis sativa strain is known for having the strongest THC content, consisting of 90% of pure sativa genetics.
+It has won countless Cannabis Cup awards and has great relaxing properties with a hard-hitting buzz that sneaks up on you.
 If you’re an indoor grower, you can easily harvest up to 600 grams of Amnesia Haze per square meter.

-Growing long limbs with THC-laden nuggets, this plant has a low leaf to bud ratio.
-Produced out of genetics from plants in Jamaica, Hawaii, and southeast Asia, this plant produces robust plants that grow into goliaths.
+Growing long limbs with THC-laden nuggets, this pure sativa dominant plant has a low leaf to bud ratio.
+Produced out of pure sativa genetics from plants in Jamaica, Hawaii, and southeast Asia, this plant produces robust plants that grow into goliaths.
 They exude oily resin and the plant is exceptionally mold- and disease- resistant.
 It can take longer for this plant to flower, but it’s potent buds are well worth the wait.

-Sour Diesel is one of the best sativas to come to the market in the 90s – yet it has an impressive reputation even in 2020.
+Sour Diesel is one of the top-quality sativas to come to the market in the 90s – yet it has an impressive reputation even in 2020.
+Its genetic background traces back to Northern lights, Shiva, and Hawaiian.

 - Produces resinous buds